-In addition to the SatCOLTs and COWs, there are additional options such as the Flying COW $^{\text{\tiny{M}}}$ , which consists of a drone tethered to a trailer that can reach up to 400 feet high.
-This form factor is ideal for wildfires or mountain rescue missions where terrain may make connectivity a challenge.
+In addition to the SatCOLTs and COWs, there are additional solutions such as the Flying COW[TM], which consists of a drone tethered to a trailer that can reach up to 400 feet high.
+The Flying COW is ideal for wildfires or mountain rescue missions where terrain may make connectivity a challenge.
+In 2024, AT&T began using the Flying COW for hurricane response, keeping responders connected over a wide area from just a single asset deployed in the field.

-Other new deployable assets in the fleet include Communications Vehicles, which carry multiple networking options and provide a mobile office where responders can work out of the weather; Compact Rapid Deployables (CRDs), compact assets that can be quickly deployed to provide coverage in locations where larger vehicles can't go; and In-building kits, which can improve indoor coverage at EOCs or impromptu command posts that have been stood up in the field.
+Other new deployable assets in the fleet include Response Communications Vehicles, which carry multiple networking options and provide a mobile office where responders can work out of the weather; Compact Rapid Deployables (CRDs), compact assets that can be quickly deployed to provide coverage in locations where larger vehicles can't go; and in-building kits, which can improve indoor coverage at EOCs or impromptu command posts that have been stood up in the field.
 The miniCRD is a portable version of the CRD, consisting of two medium-sized rugged cases.
 One case contains the Starlink satellite backhaul connection to the network, and one contains the cell site equipment to create the local connection to FirstNet devices.
 The miniCRD has additional backhaul and power options.